nabdtran/katacoda-scenarios/what-is-kubernetes/intro.md

 Welcome to your first Katacoda Scenario!

-By the end of this course you will understand how you can use Kubernetes to:
+By the end of this course you will be able to use Kubernetes to:

 1. Deploy a containerized application on a cluster.
 2. Scale the deployment.